lauris/lauris.github.com/_posts/2014-09-26-6-weeks-of-daily-blogging.md

 Bounce rate is really high for this blog, and there are several areas I should improve.
 For some blog posts the bounce is rate is even between 70-90% which is not acceptable.
 Just recently I added related content to the end of new blog posts, definitely should have done this earlier.
 Also a sidebar with recent and popular blog posts would be nice, but I am conflicted about this, because I don't want to change the current layout which I pretty much like.
 I will experiment a bit and make the decision after I have tried different layouts.

 The situation with referrals hasn't changed much, top sources are almost the same.
-If you are writing a tech blog and don't have all of these as your traffic sources, consider checking it out and sharing your content there.
+If you are writing a tech blog and don't have all of these as your traffic sources, consider checking them out and sharing your content there.

 **Top referrals**